AKROGIS/PDS-Data-Management/ifsar_readmes/Update Process.md

      just new search of the SDMI_IFSAR tree was done.
-   - If the database or table does not exist, it can be created from scratch (use `Tasks` -> `Import From Flatfile...` using SSMS in any database) from the output of `pds-reorg/organize_ifsar.py` as long as the full IFSAR tree was searched.
+   - If the database or table does not exist, it can be created from scratch (use `Tasks` -> `Import From Flatfile...` using SSMS in any database) from the output of `organize_ifsar.py` as long as the full IFSAR tree was searched.
 5. Analyze the data for issues
-   - Use SQL queries in `pds-reorg/Ifsar file analysis.sql` and
-     `pds-reorg/Ifsar file analysis2.sql` to ...
+   - Use SQL queries in `Ifsar file analysis.sql` and `Ifsar file analysis2.sql` to ...
    - Identify tiles to skip
    - Identify dups, mismatches or other anomolies
    - Identify old style stats files